tpoisot/tpoisot.github.io/_posts/2012-01-06-science-age-social-coding.md

 ---
 layout: post
 title: Science in the age of social coding
+summary: blog
-summary: Code sharing has the potential of making our lives a little bit easier.
+chapo: Code sharing has the potential of making our lives a little bit easier.
 author: Tim
 tags:
 - github